calculix/CalculiX-Examples/CAD/OnshapeTutorial/README.md

 * Run the analysis
 * Perform postprocessing

-## Issues
+## Issues in Gmsh

-+ inverted elements if virtual topology is used
++ inverted elements if virtual topology is used (fixed by `Mesh.RemeshParametrization = 7;`)
 + midside nodes aren't on the surface

-The script `run1.fbd` demonstrate the use of the new import and meshing capabilities of CGX 2.12.
+The script `run1.fbd` demonstrates the use of the new import and meshing capabilities of CGX 2.12.

 | File                     | Contents                                                       |
 | :-------                 | :-------------                                                 |